 Night watch

 Bailey, the fence evader.
-She either wants to 'go' or snuggle with you on the couch.
+She either wants to go wherever you're going or snuggle with you in a puppy pile.

 A bucket of poems have come in the wake of this exploration.
-Most of these poems have arisen from the Bone House of Grief.
-I call them the Grief Poems, and they travel into the underworld of grief, shame, conciliation, and reconciliation.
-I'll share these soon.
+Most of these poems have arisen from the Bone House of Grief, and they travel into the underworld of grief, shame, conciliation, and reconciliation.
+I'll share these soon, but for now they're still ripening.

 This particular poem came to me as my dear dog Bailey – who loves to escape from the house to roam the nearby high school campus – got out, again.
 In my search, I came upon some dads, holding vigil at the barbeque.